haoShen3/django_blog_project/README.md

 # django_blog_project

-  used to record what i have learned
+ This is a small personal website which used to record what i have learned